 The Federal Government is the largest provider of student loans for college students, graduates, and professionals.
 These loans are managed by loan servicers.
 If you are one of those who have applied for federal loans, then you have to work with them.

-The loan servicer completes billing of loans for borrowers, collects and process the payments.
+The loan servicer completes the billing of loans for borrowers, collects, and processes the payments.
 Besides, they provide help for borrowers in taking advantage of the policies and programs offered for the borrowers such as -

 1. Solve borrower's problems

 Paying off your federal student loan can take more than 20 years.
 At a particular point, you may be getting into problems relating to your bills and payment.
 During that time, your loan servicer will help you with it and make sure the goal of repayment is ensured.

 If you're struggling hard with your monthly loan payments, your servicer can help you with a repayment plan which has less rate and is affordable for you.
 It will cap your monthly payments from your income.

 3. Loan forgiveness programs

 Borrowers who are working in government or non-profit organizations can be qualified for the Public Service Loan Forgiveness Program (PSLF).
 Under this program, your remaining debt is forgiven after making 10 years of payments while serving in the public sector.